 2014 Outlook: The sixth-ranked running back in fantasy football as a rookie, Lacy proved to be a three-down workhorse who can produce even without Aaron Rodgers under center.
 The Alabama product will remain the backfield centerpiece for coach Mike McCarthy and is a surefire first-rounder in fantasy land. ...
 Starks, who looked good in limited time in 2014, is the favorite to finish second on the depth chart.
 He'll be a popular late-round handcuff for owners who select Lacy.

 Projected starter: 1.
 Arian Foster

 2014 Outlook: Foster missed most of last season with a bad back that required a surgical procedure to repair.
 He's been cleared to return and should be fine for the start of training camp, though he now comes with some risk.
 Consider Foster a top-12 overall selection. ...
-Brown, who started eight games for the New York Giants in 2014, figures to open the season second on the depth chart and will be Foster's top fantasy handcuff.
-Johnson and Grimes have no serious value.
+Grimes moved up the depth chart during the preseason and is the current favorite to be Foster's handcuff.
+Johnson and Brown have no serious value.